bifurcationkit/BifurcationKit.jl/docs/src/codim2Continuation.md

 ## Newton refinement

 Once a Fold/Hopf point has been detected after a call to `br, _ = continuation(...)`, it can be refined using `newton` iterations.
-Let us say that `ind_bif` is the index in `br.bifpoint` of a Fold/Hopf point.
+Let us say that `ind_bif` is the index in `br.specialpoint` of a Fold/Hopf point.
 This guess can be refined by newton iterations:

 ```julia
 outfold, hist, flag =  newton(F, J, br::AbstractBranchResult, ind_bif::Int64;